Daniel Pearl: Court proceedings

-On April 2, 2020, The High Court of Pakistan's Southern Province of Sindh vacated the 2007 murder conviction of Omar Saeed Sheikh and his three co-conspirators (i.e., Fahad Nasim Ahmed, Syed Salman Saqib and Sheikh Mohammad Adil).
-The High Court reduced their sentences to a 7-year prison term for kidnapping, counting their prison detainment as time served.
+On April 2, 2020, the Sindh High Court vacated the 2007 murder conviction of Omar Saeed Sheikh and his three co-conspirators (i.e., Fahad Nasim Ahmed, Syed Salman Saqib and Sheikh Mohammad Adil).
+The High Court reduced their sentences to a 7-year prison term for kidnapping, as murder had not been proven.
+Their prison detainment was counted as time served.
 At the time, Omar Saeed Sheikh had been awaiting the death penalty and his co-conspirators were serving life sentences.

 On April 3, 2020, Pakistani government authorities ordered the detention of the four men (despite the Sindh High Court's ruling for their release the prior day), and stated that they would challenge the vacated case and hold the men on a measure that allows the government to detain terrorism suspects for up to three months with repeated extensions allowed.

-On May 2, 2020, the parents of Daniel Pearl filed an appeal to the Pakistani Supreme Court to reverse the April 2 decision of the Sindh High Court which had overturned the convictions of the four men in Pearl's case.
+On May 2, 2020, the parents of Daniel Pearl filed an appeal to the Supreme Court of Pakistan to reverse the April 2 decision of the Sindh High Court which had overturned the convictions of the four men in Pearl's case.
 They hired Pakistani attorney Faisal Siddiqi to represent them.
 In making their appeal, Daniel's father, Judea Pearl, said "We are standing up for justice not only for our son, but for all our dear friends in Pakistan so they can live in a society free of violence and terror and raise their children in peace and harmony."

-On July 1, 2020, Pakistan's Supreme Court refused to overturn the lower court's ruling vacating the sentence of Omar Saeed Sheikh for the kidnapping and murder of Pearl, and as a result, Sheikh would be freed from prison.
+On July 1, 2020, Pakistan's Supreme Court refused to overturn the lower court's ruling on vacating the sentence of Omar Saeed Sheikh for the kidnapping and murder of Pearl.
+As a result, Sheikh would be freed from prison.

 On September 28, 2020, Pakistan's Supreme Court accepted the appeal by the family of Daniel Pearl seeking to keep Omar Saeed Sheikh on death row as punishment for beheading their son, and to uphold the life sentences of the three co-conspirators.

 On December 24, 2020, a Pakistani court ordered the release of Omar Saeed Sheikh and his three accomplices, again arguing that they were due for release given time served, and that their continued detention was illegal.